The Twenty-Eighth (28th) Annual Tie-One-On Luncheon was Held april 26th, 2019

-The Breakfast Group will held its Twenty-Fifth (25h) Annual “Tie-One-On” Luncheon on Wednesday, April 6th, 2016 at the Fairmont Olympic Hotel’s Spanish Ball Room.
-The event is co-sponsored by Turner Construction Company and the Fairmont Olympic Hotel.
-This luncheon continues to serve as a “rite of passage” for approximately 75 young men who successfully complete the Project M.I.S.T.E.R.™ Program or are selected by school staff for participation.
+The Breakfast Group held its Twenty-Eighth (28th) Annual “Tie-One-On” Luncheon on Friday, April 26th, 2019 at the Fairmont Olympic Hotel’s Spanish Ball Room.
+The event was co-sponsored by Turner Construction Company and the Fairmont Olympic Hotel.
+This luncheon continues to serve as a “rite of passage” for approximately 85 young men who successfully complete the Project M.I.S.T.E.R.™ Program or are selected by school staff for participation.

 Amani Harris, Breakfast Group President

-Our 2016 Keynote Speaker was Nate Miles (Vice President for Strategic Initiatives, Eli Lilly and Company).
-Among our special guests in attendance were: Governor Jay Inslee (Washington State), Dow Constantine (King County Executive), Larry Gossett (King County Council Member), Bruce Harrell (Seattle City Council), additional Elected Officials (State, County and City), and Seattle Seahawks representatives, and other local politicians, business leaders, celebrities and dignitaries.
+Our 2019 Keynote Speakers were our Project M.I.S.T.E.R.
+Students.
+Among our special guests expected to be in attendance were: Governor Jay Inslee (Washington State), Mayor Jenny Durkan (City of Seattle), Dow Constantine (King County Executive), Larry Gossett (King County Council Member), Bruce Harrell (Seattle City Council), additional Elected Officials (State, County and City), and Seattle Seahawks representatives, and other local politicians, business leaders, celebrities and dignitaries.

 The purpose of the luncheon is to honor the students by pairing each one with a member of the business or professional community, who act as the student’s host for lunch.
 During the luncheon students and mentors exchange business cards and encourage future contact and assistance with employment opportunities or future education plans.
 Each student receives a necktie and a dress shirt, a symbol of passage into adulthood.
 The “rite of passage” comes when the mentors teach the students how to tie the necktie.
 This is an important event that provides an opportunity for respected members of the community to mentor and bond with these young men.

-This luncheon has been hosted by The Fairmont Olympic Hotel since its inception twenty-five years ago.
+This luncheon has been hosted by The Fairmont Olympic Hotel since its inception twenty nine years ago.
 It is designed to support a segment of our community that desperately needs our attention and support.
 Its key features and benefits for our students include:

 OUR SPONSOR LIST: